-The main risks arising from the Company's financial instruments are liquidity risk, interest rate risk, foreign currency risk, and credit risk.
-The Board of the Company's ultimate parent company, Cairn Energy PLC reviews and agrees policies for managing each of these risks and these are summarised below.
+The main risks arising from the Company's financial instruments are liquidity risk, interest rate risk, foreign currency risk and credit risk.
+The Board of the Company's ultimate parent company, Cairn Energy PLC, reviews and agrees policies for managing each of these risks and these are summarised below.

-The Company's treasury functions at Cairn Energy PLC and local operational offices are responsible for these risks for their respective businesses, in accordance with the policy set by the Board.
+The Company's treasury functions at Cairn Energy PLC and local operational offices are responsible for managing these risks, in accordance with the policies set by the Board.
 Management of these risks is carried out by monitoring of cash flows, investment and funding requirements using a variety of techniques.
-These potential exposures are managed whilst ensuring that the Company have adequate liquidity at all times in order to meet their immediate cash requirements.
+These potential exposures are managed whilst ensuring that the Company has adequate liquidity at all times in order to meet its immediate cash requirements.
 There are no significant concentrations of risks unless otherwise stated.

-The primary financial instruments comprise cash, intra-group loans, and other receivables and financial liabilities held at amortised cost.
+The primary financial instruments comprise cash, intra-group loans and other receivables and financial liabilities held at amortised cost.
 The Company's strategy is managed as part of a wider strategy undertaken by the Board for the various companies of the Group - mainly to finance its operations through a mixture of retained profits and bank borrowings.
-Other alternatives such as equity and other forms of non investment-grade debt finance are reviewed by the Board, when appropriate, to fund substantial acquisitions or oil and gas projects.
+Other alternatives such as equity and other forms of non investment-grade debt finance are reviewed by the Board, when appropriate.